yuval-a/ZOE/README.md

 Notice the addition of a repeatKey to the data context for each child, this is done so that each child will have a unique identity (to make it easier to style, etc.)
 The second loop is for "cleaning up" all the child "prototype" elements.

+It's important to understand that Helper functions works on the passed prototype element passed **itself**, and that the result of the modified element should still be a **prototype**, as after the element goes through a Helper, it is then rendered "normally" via ZOE.

 **NEW IN VERSION 0.2**:
 ### Built-in repeater